jveillet/jk-demainilpleut/_posts/2016-03-30-wordpress-development-environment-with-docker-part-i-installing-docker.md

 ## Introduction {#intro}

->“Docker allows you to package an application with all of its dependencies into a standardized unit for software development.
+> “Docker allows you to package an application with all of its dependencies into a standardized unit for software development.
 Docker containers wrap up a piece of software in a complete filesystem that contains everything it needs to run: code, runtime, system tools, system libraries – anything you can install on a server.
 This guarantees that it will always run the same, regardless of the environment it is running in.” — [Docker documentation](https://docs.docker.com).
-{: .quote}

 There are three key components of Docker:

-+ The docker program.
+- The docker program.
-+ Docker subcommands (run, compose, etc..).
+- Docker subcommands (run, compose, etc..).
-+ Docker images, that will run in containers.
+- Docker images, that will run in containers.
-{: .list-unordered}

->“A container is a stripped-to-basics version of a Linux operating system.
+> “A container is a stripped-to-basics version of a Linux operating system.
 An image is software you load into a container.
 When you ran the command, the Engine software: checked to see if you had the hello-world software image downloaded the image from the Docker Hub (more about the hub later) loaded the image into the container and “ran” it
 ” — [Docker documentation](https://docs.docker.com).
-{: .quote}

 Imagine you want to run a MySQL server, you then have to ask Docker to run MySQL.

 ```bash
 $ docker run mysql
 [...]